Causes, Effects and Solutions to Industrial Pollution on Our Environment

 How do industries pollute the environment?

-Furthermore, industries pollute the environment by throwing their liquid and solid waste on land.
-The waste causes soil pollution, which leads to agricultural problems as well as chronic health issues for humans and animals.
+Lastly, land pollution occurs when industries contaminate the environment by throwing their untreated waste, whether liquid or solid, on land.
+This waste causes soil pollution, attracting agricultural problems and chronic health issues for humans and animals.